Social Media

 Image Credit: Johnny Clow

-Whether you’re after the luxury international brands on Orchard Road (Singapore has more malls per square mile than anywhere else on Earth!), looking to score a bargain in Chinatown, or keep up with the latest hip up-and-comers on Haji Lane, you are definitely in a shopping paradise.
+Whether you’re after the luxury international brands on Orchard Road (Singapore has more malls per square mile than anywhere else on Earth!), looking to score a bargain in Chinatown, or keeping up with the latest hip up-and-comers on Haji Lane, you are definitely in a shopping paradise.

 This must be one of our favourite things about Singapore.
 Chicken rice along with chilli crab are Singapore’s signature dishes.
 What do you get?
 Amazingly tender chicken and super tasty rice.
 It’s delicious and totally child-friendly.